inovatica/Programiaki/README.en.md

 **Programiaki EN**

-The subject of implementation: Programmers - learning the basics of programming through play for preschool children.
+# H1 Programmers - learning the basics of programming through play for preschool children.
 Customer: Kindergartens

 **Effects**
 The observations were collected during classes using the lProgramiaki project in kindergartens in Łódź.

-The achieved goals include the following areas:
-Getting familiar with programming
+## H2 Advatages of getting kieds familiar with programming:
 • learning the basics of programming through play with the use of movement;
 • making the child aware of what programming is by showing how to get a given behavior through specific activities, e.g. preparing a set of commands / routes for a robot (in a broader context, it will be an assignment to a variable, the sequence of actions, sequencing, grouping values, looping, debugging, optimization of activities, division of actions into subtasks, assigning actions, commands to objects);
-Development of soft skills
+### H3 Development of soft skills
 • training the skills of conversation, communication in a group directed, inter alia, for problem solving;
 • educating the ability to express one's feelings, opinions and thoughts;
 • developing computational, systemic, design thinking and analytical thinking skills;

-Development of the skills necessary for learning
+### H3 Development of the skills necessary for learning
 • developing the ability to concentrate attention, remembering information;
 • training active listening skills;
 • experiencing success as a result of completing a task;

-**Context and purpose:**
+## H2 **Context and purpose:**
 Programiaki is a project aimed at pre-school teachers.
 It allows children to acquaint children with the basics of programming through addictive games and activities.
 As part of the project, a complete solution was prepared, including:
 • class scenarios in line with the material that a child should learn at a given level of development
 • didactic tools such as a multimedia table, programmable robot, mats, and blocks